Bridgerton Film Locations & Royal England

 Palaces, Power & Pageantry

-This morning we step into royal splendour at Hampton Court Palace, one of England’s most magnificent historic residences and a key filming location for Queen Charlotte’s palace scenes in Bridgerton.
+This morning we step into royal splendor at Hampton Court Palace, one of England’s most magnificent historic residences and a key filming location for Queen Charlotte’s palace scenes in Bridgerton.

 There is time here to enjoy lunch at leisure, browse local boutiques, or take a gentle stroll along the River Thames, where swans glide past historic boathouses and riverside pubs.
 For those who wish, there is also the option to enjoy views from Richmond Green or simply soak up the atmosphere of everyday English life.